lazlo-bonin/ludiq-reflection/README.md

 ### To-do

 - Method overloading (requires method signature distinction and serialization)
-- Figure out a way to make the member dropdown less verbose (like `UnityEvent`'s)

 ##  License

 The whole source is under MIT License, which basically means you can freely use and redistribute it in your commercial and non-commercial projects.
 See [the license file](LICENSE) for the boring details.

-If you use it in a plugin that you redistribute, please the namespaces to avoid version conflicts with your users.
-For example, change `UnityEngine.Reflection` to `MyPlugin.UnityEngine.Reflection`.
+If you use it in a plugin that you redistribute, please add a sub-namespace to avoid version conflicts with your users.
+For example, change `UnityEngine.Reflection` to `UnityEngine.Reflection.MyPlugin`.
+Changing the namespace completely (e.g. `MyPluginReflection`) will cause some using errors, so do use a sub-namespace instead.